 A dental bridge typically has two parts: the crowns which go on top of the teeth on either side of the gap—also known as abutment teeth—and a false (pontic) tooth in between the crowns.

-At OASIS Modern Dentistry, we have restored the smiles of hundreds of patients in Houston.
+At OASIS Modern Dentistry and Orthodontics, we have restored the smiles of hundreds of patients in Houston.
 If you’re keen to find out what we can do for you to help you smile better and brighter, book an appointment with us today.

 There are different types of bridges.
 The ultimate choice depends on the prevailing circumstances such as how many abutment teeth you have, and Dr. Arthur’s discretion, among others.